Flash (G.I. Joe): Sunbow

 He first appeared in the G.I.
 Joe animated series in the A Real American Hero mini-series, voiced by Frank Welker.
 His only major role came in the episode "Operation: Mind Menace".
 He joined Airborne in tracking down Cobra to a base on Easter Island after they kidnapped a Hawaiian girl who possessed psychic abilities.
 Unfortunately, Airborne's brother Tommy was being kidnapped at the same time and the trauma of the event affected the psychic link Tommy and Airborne shared.
 The Joes were captured by Cobra and Cobra Commander used Tommy's abilities to animate two Easter Island heads into transforming into giant stone warriors and attacking the Joes.
 Flash and Airborne fought off their attackers until they were rescued by Duke and Lady Jaye.
 Flash then took part in the attack on Cobra's base atop K-12.
 He and Stalker teamed up to free the Hawaiian girl from Cobra's clutches.

 G.I.
 Joe: The Movie

 In G.I.
-Joe: The Movie, Flash can seen in the background during the Battle of Cobra-La.
+Joe: The Movie, Flash can be seen in the background during the Battle of Cobra-La.